Riker2335/ExileZ-Mod/README.md

 ## Credits

 Original code base by Patrix87.
 Trigger Generator by Second_Coming.
-Taunus triggers by yukihito23.
+Taunus and Chernarus Redux triggers by yukihito23.
 Chernobyl Zone (and Chernobyl Zone Autumn) triggers by lusu007.
 Stratis triggers by AKA Tony.

-## Special Mention
+## Special Mentions

 Credit to DS/DP/RM/OMG/WTF/LOLBBQ for copying Exile code for database saving.
 Well done you!!
 Have a gold sticker!

+Credit to RyanD(ickhead) for being so stupid and making me lololololol!
+Moron.

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)